Lere8848/COM0248_Coursework_2/README.md

 ### Pipeline B – RGB → Depth → Classification

-- Uses a pre-trained monocular depth estimation model (e.g. MiDaS)
+- **Monocular Depth Estimation**: Uses a pre-trained **MiDaS** model with the `vitb_rn50_384` backbone for estimating depth from RGB images.
-- Uses the estimated depth to classify presence of a table
-- Evaluates both classification (Accuracy, Precision, Recall, F1) and depth estimation (RMSE, MAE)
-- 补充
+  The MiDaS model is obtained from the official repository: [MiDaS GitHub](https://github.com/isl-org/MiDaS.git).
+- **Depth-based Classification**: Applies a custom CNN-MLP classifier to the estimated depth map for binary classification (table / no table).
+  The classifier consists of a lightweight convolutional feature extractor followed by an MLP, in `cnn_mlp_classifier.py`.
+- This pipeline is implemented in `pipelineB_model.py`, combining MiDaS and `CNNMLPDepthClassifier` as an end-to-end RGB-to-table prediction model.

 ### Pipeline C – Depth → Point Cloud → Segmentation